Content

 Elissa Hudspeth

-Elissa Hudspeth, M.S. is a Senior Scientist at BTEC supporting the Accelerated Innovation in Manufacturing Biologics (AIM-BIO) program.
+Elissa Hudspeth, M.S., is the assistant director of Downstream at BTEC.
 Her expertise is on downstream processing of biopharmaceuticals and supporting analytical assays, including gene therapies and vaccines.

 She obtained a B.S. in Chemistry from the University of Southern Mississippi and an M.S. in Biotechnology from the University of Houston – Clear Lake, where her thesis work focused on protein crystallography.